Maren is a fixer-upper of "TLC Needed" houses. She explains DIY methods simply to homeowners who are not in the construction trades.

 As I positioned and pushed the insulation around the bathtub, I was pleased to find that it stayed in place.
-I think that this is because the space is tight to begin with and that the insulation naturally expands a little.
+I think that this is because the space is tight to begin with, and the insulation naturally expands a little.
 One should not cram in so much that the insulation cannot expand.
 If that happens, it is less effective.
 Insulation is designed to have copious little air spaces.

-Close the Walls
+Step 4: Close the Walls